also/soundtouch-as3/README.markdown

 An ActionScript 3 port of the [SoundTouch][1] audio processing library.

-SoundTouch AS3 allows realtime playback of processed audio in Flash 10.
-It currently supports time compression/expansion.
+SoundTouch AS3 allows realtime processing of audio in Flash 10.
+It includes filters that perform time compression/expansion and rate transposition.
+In tandem, these filters can perform pitch-shifting.

 Roadmap
 =======

-Pitch shifting and playback rate change are include in the original C++ library, and have yet to be ported to ActionScript.
+The original C++ library includes several features that have not yet been implemented in ActionScript.
+These include:

+ * A SoundSouch class, which greatly simplifies the use of the rate transposer and time-domain stretch filter.
+ * A FIR filter, which can be used to prevent aliasing during rate transposition.

 License
 =======